codedcauliflower/L4T35_JwtAuth_Project/README.md

 ## Setup Instructions

 1. Download the `.env` file from the Dropbox folder
-2. Add the `.env` file to the root directory of this project.
+2. Add the `.env` file to the root directory of the BACKEND folder.